annotation/stam/extensions/stam-transpose/README.md

-# STAM-Transpose: Linking identical text selections across resources
+# STAM-Transpose: Linking identical text selections

 ## Introduction

-This is an extension on top of STAM that allows linking identical textual parts across resources, which we call *transposition*.
+This is an extension on top of STAM that allows linking identical textual parts (including across resources), which we call *transposition*.
 This extension defines a vocabulary and prescribes functionality enabled through this vocabulary.
 This extension does not alter the underlying core data model.